todogroup/ospology/local-meetups/local-host-guidelines.md

 * You are an [OSPOlogy Maintainer](https://github.com/todogroup/ospology/blob/main/meetings/GOVERNANCE.md) AND
 * Your organization does not derive a significant portion of its revenue (more than 50%) as a solution provider to other OSPOs

-Local TODO Organizer shall be responsible for:
+TODO Local Host shall be responsible for:
 * Managing registration and meetup description via [Linux Foundation’s online community platform](https://community.linuxfoundation.org/todo-group-europe/).
 * Providing meetup location and logistics
 * Make sure the meetup follows LF’s code of conduct